egochao/transformer_with_einsum/README.md

 Einsum is convenient way to do matrix manipulation and should be used more widely.

-Note: the current implementation of einsum is slow in pytorch and there are work to be done to make it faster.
+Note: the current implementation of einsum is slow in pytorch and there are works to be done to make it faster.

 Based on https://github.com/hyunwoongko/transformer